dinoopm/react-redux-gitissues/README.md

-# Simplified Git Issues Page
+# Simplified GitHub Issues Page

 **How to start the client**